-I got the J.L.
-Childress Ultimate Car Seat Travel Bag and it’s still in good condition after multiple trips.
+I got this car seat travel bag and it’s still in good condition after multiple trips.

-This is an essential at the airport and on the plane, especially if you’re travelling by yourself with the baby.
+This is an essential accessory at the airport and on the plane, especially if you’re traveling by yourself with the baby.

 There will be numerous occasions when you’ll need or want to be hands-free.
 I’ve noted them below in the last section.

-I have the Mybrestfriend, which I used for every feeding in the first few months.
+I have this breastfeeding pillow, which I used for every feeding in the first few months.

 I didn’t bring it with me on the plane because I was traveling by myself and thought adding a breastfeeding pillow might be difficult to manage because it’s bulky.

-If you’re interested in bringing the pillow, I’ve heard the mybrestfriend has a travel inflatable version which easily fits in your bag, but it’s prone to leaks after a while.
+If you’re interested in bringing the pillow, I’ve heard there is a travel inflatable version which easily fits in your bag, but it’s prone to leaks after a while.